 Internationally, the International Youth Day is observed on August 12 as set by the United Nations.
 However, different countries set their own dates for the celebration.
 For instance, China celebrates it during May 4 as a dedication to the May Fourth Movement in 1919.
 India celebrates it on January 12.
 And Pakistan celebrates Pakistan Youth Day every March 11 & Pakistan day is on 23 March.

 The purpose of international youth day is to draw the attention of the public especially the government to the issues and problems that the youth face today.
 There are various events like concerts, cultural events, meetings, and workshops that allow the national or even the local government officials and youth organizations to coordinate and cooperate.
 The United Nations actually adopted a resolution in 1999 which marked the establishment of Youth Day.

 An example theme or special event was in 2014 wherein its slogan was the Youth and Mental Health.
 In 2015, the theme was Youth and Civic Engagement.
 In 2016, the theme was the Road to 3030: Eradicating Poverty and Achieving Sustainable Consumption and production.
 Tin 2017, the theme was Youth Building Peace.
 And last year, 2018, the theme was Safe Spaces for Youth.
 The theme for this year is yet to be announced but it will surely put the focus on the most pertinent problems that the youth face today.

-Schools also value the youth day especially because most students of schools, colleges, and the universities are the youth.
-Especially in elementary schools, children are made to compete in contests about youth day such as slogan and poster making contests, speech contest, essay writing contest, and more.
+Schools also value the youth day especially because most students of schools, colleges, and universities are the youth.
+Especially in elementary schools, children are made to compete in contests about youth day such as slogan and poster making contests, speech contests, essay writing contests, and more.
 The problems and issues faced by the youth should not only be recognized by the adults but also by the youth themselves.